-The clips are divided by CEFR level and represent a wide range of subjects.
-For instance, check out this scrumptious grape tart recipe or learn how babies are being taught to communicate with their hands.
+The clips are divided by CEFR level and represent a wide range of subjects, from recipes to education.
 If you take a look at all that TV5 Monde exercises have to offer, you’re certain to find something that catches your eye.

 Not up to toning your oral comprehension right now?
 TV5 Monde also has a large variety of news articles perfect for practicing your reading.
 Again, there are so many topics to explore.
 Their news is divided into such areas as African news, sports, world developments impacting women and developments in science.

 Stay informed and learn more French at the same time.
 Reading the news in French will further deepen your understanding of French culture and expose you to world events from a French perspective.